Gulf of Tonkin incident: First attack

 The original account from the Pentagon Papers has been revised in light of a 2001 internal NSA historical study, which states:

-At 1500G, Captain Herrick (commander of Maddox) ordered Ogier's gun crews to open fire if the boats approached within ten thousand yards.
-At about 1505G, Maddox fired three rounds to warn off the communist [North Vietnamese] boats.
+At 1500G, Captain Herrick ordered Ogier's gun crews to open fire if the boats approached within ten thousand yards.
+At about 1505G, the Maddox fired three rounds to warn off the communist [North Vietnamese] boats.
 This initial action was never reported by the Johnson administration, which insisted that the Vietnamese boats fired first.

 Maddox, when confronted, was approaching Hòn Mê Island, three to four nautical miles (nmi) (6 to 7 km) inside the 12 nmi limit claimed by North Vietnam.
 This territorial limit was unrecognized by the United States.
 After the skirmish, Johnson ordered Maddox and Turner Joy to stage daylight runs into North Vietnamese waters, testing the 12 nmi limit and North Vietnamese resolve.
 These runs into North Vietnamese territorial waters coincided with South Vietnamese coastal raids and were interpreted as coordinated operations by the North, which officially acknowledged the engagements of August.

 A North Vietnamese P-4 engaging USS Maddox, 2 August 1964.

 Others, such as Admiral Sharp, maintained that U.S. actions did not provoke the incident.
 He claimed that the North Vietnamese had tracked Maddox along the coast by radar and were thus aware that the destroyer had not actually attacked North Vietnam and that Hanoi (or the local commander) had ordered its craft to engage Maddox anyway.
 North Vietnamese general Phùng Thế Tài later claimed that Maddox had been tracked since 31 July and that she had attacked fishing boats on August 2 forcing the North Vietnamese Navy to "fight back".

 Sharp also noted that orders given to Maddox to stay 8 nmi off the North Vietnamese coast put the ship in international waters, as North Vietnam claimed only a 5 nmi limit as its territory (or off of its off-shore islands).
 In addition, many nations had previously carried out similar missions all over the world, and the destroyer had earlier conducted an intelligence-gathering mission in similar circumstances without incident.

 Sharp's claims, however, included some factually incorrect statements.
 North Vietnam did not adhere to an 8-kilometer (5 mi) limit for its territorial waters; instead it adhered to a 20 km limit claimed by French Indochina in 1936.
 Moreover it officially claimed a 12 nmi limit, which is practically identical to the old 20 km French claim, after the incidents of August, in September 1964.
 The North Vietnamese stance is that they always considered a 12 nautical mile limit, consistent with the positions regarding the law of the sea of both the Soviet Union and China, their main allies.